JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 ### User Logins

-Each user has an unique user login to the JupiterOne platform and apps.
+Each user has a unique user login to the JupiterOne platform and apps.
 Users may be invited to one or multiple organizational accounts on JupiterOne.

 #### Password Policy